-ESG (environmental, social and governance) principles are now often considered must-haves for a well-diversified portfolio.
-In this second part of our responsible investing roadmap, we’ll delve into more detail on how to integrate ESG issues into your organization.
-The first steps toward a meaningful framework involve educating your key stakeholders and defining what responsible investing means to you.
+ESG (environmental, social, and governance) principles are now often considered must-haves for a well-diversified portfolio.
+In this second part of our responsible investing roadmap, we’ll delve into more detail on how to integrate ESG issues into your organisation.
+The first steps towards a meaningful framework involve educating your key stakeholders and defining what responsible investing means to you.
 Here’s what you need to know.

 Educate your team

 Your responsible investment plan won’t get far without engagement from your board or investment committee.
 Before making any decisions, you and your team need to understand what is meant by ‘ESG risks’, and how these risks may impact shareholder value.

 The discussion around responsible investing is constantly evolving, so its important to get your team up to speed.
 Here are some more topics to consider as part of your educational process:

 - Key terminology and investment approaches used in the industry (i.e., socially responsible investing, positive or negative/exclusionary screening, active ownership, ESG integration, impact investing, materiality, net zero investing, climate solutions, etc.)

 - Implications for investment performance and performance drivers

 We recommend involving your investment provider or consultant to lead the effort to avoid introducing personal bias into the process.
 Ideally, this adviser should have significant responsible investing expertise.

 Not every person or organisation will have the same values.
 Because ‘responsible investing’ can be defined in different ways, you’ll need to be clear on what it means to your team.
 Your beliefs will be the cornerstones of your responsible investing framework.

 Accommodating the diverse views of your various stakeholders can be challenging.
 Here are three questions you could consider starting with: